ezrasavard/israh-jekyll-theme/README.md

 ## Usage

 Like Ezora, Israh uses a fairly minimal set of layouts and sass, and will automatically conform to a sensible layout based on the YAML provided, unless a layout is specified.
-Width/height values are all defined in the top of main.scss as variables, so you don't have to hunt too far through the SCSS to tweak things.
+Width/height values are all defined in the top of css/main.scss as variables, so you don't have to hunt too far through the SCSS to tweak things.

-Notable _includes are the **topbar**, included in the default layout, the **navbar** and the **postlist**, which is a paginated pile of posts you can include in any page, like the default home page does.
-You can specify your navigation menu links in **navbar** if you don't like it generating them for all your pages, GitHub and LinkedIn accounts.
-You can also add more social accounts if you like by extending the list in navbar.html.
+The navigation menu is generated from the list of links in _config.yml.

 ## Contributing